opensearch-project/documentation-website/_getting-started/intro.md

 - In a database of students, a document might represent one student.
 - When you search for information, OpenSearch returns documents related to your search.
-- If you're familiar with traditional databases, a document represents a row.
+- A document represents a row in a traditional database.

 For example, in a school database, a document might represent one student and contain the following data.